 - NAME THAT BIRD!
 Which everyday names do you use to describe our local birdlife?
 DVS members have been asked to help with a research project.
 Click here for details.

 - CHRISTMAS PHOTOS Did you take any photographs of Datchet's Christmas tree and lights, or the village in the snow?
 We'd welcome the offer of images which might be suitable for a DVS Christmas card next year.
 (We would, of course, credit the photographer but no prize is offered, only the kudos of having your photo sent across the country and around the world!)
 If you have photos to offer, please get in touch.

 - THE MEN MISSING FROM DATCHET'S WWI MEMORIAL

 The DVS's WWI research has led to the discovery of a number of men with Datchet connections who died in WWI and who are not remembered on the village's War Memorial or on the War Roll.
 Click here to find out more.

 - DATCHET'S RIVERSIDE New photographs of the refurbished riverside.
 Plus, read more about the history of the riverside and factors affecting development.
 Click here for details.

-- NEIGHBOURHOOD PLAN You may have seen information about Datchet's Neighbourhood Plan at the DVS AGM.
+- NEIGHBOURHOOD PLAN You may have heard about Datchet's Neighbourhood Plan.
 Here's the link to the DNP website: www.datchetneighbourhoodplan.org

 - RECENT DVS EVENTS & EXHIBITIONS Photos of all our recent events are in the Gallery section of this website.
 Click on the following links for spectacular views from the Church steeple and recent exhibitions: WWI Soldiers at Datchet Cemetery; Datchet's Conservation Area; and Datchet's Royal Connections.